CluckeyMcCormick/fictional-guacamole/scripts/Blender/README.md

 serves as a library for some common pose functions, like default position functions.

-This script does feature a GUI to allow you to pose the Pawn (only default/core positions are available).
+This script, if run directly, does feature a GUI to allow you to pose the Pawn (only default/core positions are available).

 ### `pawn_animate.py`
 This script is a natural extension of `pawn_pose_core.py` - where that script has